by Freddy Tran Nager, Founder of Atomic Tango + Guy Who’s Extremely Allergic To Snake Oil; featured photo by Mister Serum via Wikimedia Commons…

 Consequently, Facebook is now pushing its ads even harder to anyone who runs a Facebook Page.
 As I’ve written in other posts, most ads on Facebook fail.
 You’re better off throwing your business card out your car window, because at least the cop who pulls you over will learn your company’s name.
 So Facebook never talks about how its ads generate sales — rather, it talks about how they’ll help you get more “likes” for your Page.

 Ironically, the one thing with less financial value than ads on Facebook is “likes.”
-Keep this in mind: if you post something on your Facebook Page, only about 2% of the people who “like” your Page will ever see it.
+Keep this in mind: if you post something on your Facebook Page, less than 2% of the people who “like” your Page will ever see it.
 That means 98% of the fans you worked so hard to attract never see anything you do on Facebook — unless, of course, you buy ads to reach them.
 That’s right: you buy ads to attract fans, then have to buy more ads to reach them.
 That’s high-octane 200-proof snake oil there.
 I’ve heard the ads also cure basic pains and baldness.

 The latest attempt to frack the snake is called “Pages to Watch.”
 On your company Page, Facebook recently foisted this inane tool: